chernikovmaksim/DS_portfolio_Yandex_Praktikum/taxi_orders_ts_ml/readme.md

 It is necessary to build a model for predicting the number of taxi orders for the next hour.
 The RMSE metric value is not more than 48.

 ## Required libraries
-numpy, pandas, matplotlib, seaborn, scipy
+pandas, numpy, scikit learn, lightgbm, statsmodels, matplotlib, seaborn